MATT2c Walter Tharnel Smith

 Mr. Smith enlisted in the Navy on Nov.
 6, 1937, and was a mess attendant first class on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor, Dec.
 7, 1941.

 The Messmen Branch was the only path open to Mr. Smith in the segregated Navy dating to the Wilson Administration.
 Mess attendants cooked, cleaned, and performed other services.
-They could advance to become a steward or cook for officers up to petty officer first class, but that was the limit.
+They could advance to become a steward or cook for officers but that was the limit.
+When he enlisted, he was paid $21 a month.

-Sources: Atlanta Daily World; The Chicago Defender; “Notable Black Memphians,” by Miriam De-Costa-Willis; Census; Navy muster roll; Tennessee death certificate.
+Sources: Atlanta Daily World; The Chicago Defender; “Notable Black Memphians,” by Miriam De-Costa-Willis; Census; Navy enlistment records and muster roll; Tennessee death certificate.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.

 NOTE: If you are a family member related to this crew member of the U.S.S.
 Arizona, or have additional information, pictures or documents to share about his life or service to our county please contact us through our FAMILY MEMBER SUBMISSION FORM